January 22, 2026 & April 30, 2026|Virtual Workshop | 9:30 AM - 2:30 PM (PT)

-This workshop series will help CS practitioners at all levels of experience hone their implementation skills, building their capacities to grow and support teams, engage interest holders in different aspects of community school work, and put community school theory into practical action.
+This workshop series will help community school practitioners at all levels of experience hone their implementation skills, build their capacities to grow and support teams, engage interest holders in different aspects of community school work, and put community school theory into practical action.

 The Community School Implementation Series is designed for community school practitioners at the Maturing and Transforming stages of their development.
 Among other topics, participants will talk through the outcomes of community school development, how to measure those outcomes, and how to sustain and grow the work over time.